Corn Riots: The Jersey Revolution

-In the period between 1767 and 1769, there were food shortages on the island due to corruption among the ruling classes, which ultimately led to the Jersey Revolution.
+In the period between 1767 and 1771, there were food shortages on the island due to corruption among the ruling classes, which ultimately led to the Jersey Revolution.
 The shortages were caused by a shortage of wheat in England and France in 1768.
 The Lemprières exacerbated the problem by removing wheat from storage and re-diverting ships to France to sell wheat at a high price.
 In June 1769, hundreds of women descended on St Helier's harbour to directly prevent ships carrying wheat from sailing.

-On 28 September 1769, between four and five hundred people from the northern parishes marched from Trinity into town, led by Thomas Gruchy.
+On 28 September 1771, between four and five hundred people from the northern parishes marched from Trinity into town, led by Thomas Gruchy.
 In town, they marked to the Royal Court building and compelled the Governor and the Court to sign an order of their demands.
 The Court was sitting as the Cour d'Héritage, a triannual court regarding Seigneurial obligations.
 In attendance included Lieut-Baliff Lemprière, the Lieutenant Governor and the Jurats.
-Historian Michael Dun recounts that the revolution was a "remarkably passive affair" and "curiously civilised", as no-one was molested or executed by the revolutionaries.
+Historian Michael Dun recounts that the revolution was a "remarkably passive affair" and "curiously civilised", as no one was molested or executed by the revolutionaries.
 The Royal Court received the dissenters politely and the Lemprières played along.

-The protestors demands included reductions in the price of wheat and tithes, as well as the abolition of the champart (the feudal right of the Seigneur to every twelfth sheaf of corn), the banishment of all aliens and the complete withdrawal of charges against Fiott.
+The protestors' demands included reductions in the price of wheat and tithes, as well as the abolition of the champart (the feudal right of the Seigneur to every twelfth sheaf of corn), the banishment of all aliens and the complete withdrawal of charges against Fiott.
 The new Acts were proclaimed that Saturday.
 By Order of the King-in-Council, the Act was stricken from the public records and the Government treated the day like it had not happened.

 On 6 October, the States met at Elizabeth Castle, a meeting place of better safety, and decided to send a party to report to the Privy Council.
 The report claimed that the mob had ordered the removal of the King's Laws from the statute books, which the council saw as anarchy against royal power, and ordered the removal of the Acts and a reward of £100 for information that could lead to the arrest of the rioters.:198-9 The council also sent five companies of Royal Scots to restore order, commanded by Lt-Colonel Rudolf Bentinck.
 Over the next months, Lemprière detained a number of islanders, including Thomas Gruchy.
-Gruchy had read out a proposition at an address in Trinity, proposing the annual election of Jurats, Connétables and Centeniers and the codification of laws, arguing that Jersey was "under a government more abritrary than the French".
+Gruchy had read out a proposition at an address in Trinity, proposing the annual election of Jurats, Connétables and Centeniers and the codification of laws, arguing that Jersey was "under a government more arbitrary than the French".